anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-recursion.md

 ```

 ## Extensions
 There are several more recursion activities on CodingBat to try if you'd like more practice with recursion.
 You can also look through the end of chapter exercises from the reading.
+I also have [more recursion exercises](https://anyaevostinar.github.io/classes/111-f22/recursion-lab) for my intro students that you could do in Java.